-Objective: Inat Community Meeting and Entertainment, Food Services, and General Retail and Hire uses operate at a scale and in a manner that does not cause an unreasonable impact on landscape values.
-Acceptable Solutions Performance Criteria A1 P1 Hours of operation for Community Meeting and Entertainment, Food Services, and General Retail and Hire must be within the hours of 8.00am to 6.00pm.
-Hours of operation for Community Meeting and Entertainment, Food Services, and General Retail and Hire must not cause an unreasonable impact on the landscape values having regard to: (a) the duration or extent of vehicle movements; and (b) noise, lighting or other emissions.
+Objective: That Community Meeting and Entertainment, Food Services, and General Retail and Hire uses operate at a scale and in a manner that does not cause an unreasonable impact on landscape values.
+Acceptable Sol utions Performance Criteria A1 P1 Entertainment, F on for Community Meeting and Food Services, and General Retail e within the hours of 8.00am to Hours of operation for Community Meeting and Entertainment, Food Services, and General Retail and Hire must not cause an unreasonable impact on the landscape values having regard to: (a) the duration or extent of vehicle movements; and (b) noise, lighting or other emissions.